Schools Behind Our River

 Schools Behind Our River was launched in 2020 to support teachers and students with hands-on conservation and restoration projects that connect youth with their local ecosystems and environmental heritage.

-In 2022, funding support from One Foundation, Eastern & Central Community Trust, Masterton Trust House, Masterton Lands Trust, The Gift Trust, Lion Foundation, and several private donors helped the Ruamahanga Restoration Trust achieve the following deliverables:
+In 2023, funding support from One Foundation, Masterton Trust House Foundation, The Gift Trust, Simplicity, Nikau Foundation, Lion Foundation, and several other private donors helped the Ruamahanga Restoration Trust achieve the following deliverables:

 • sponsored two House of Science Water Analysis Kits for use by local primary schools

-• designed & delivered 14 Conservation Award trophies for school prizegiving
+• Issued 15 Conservation Award certificates for school prizegivings

 School pupils planting a native tree

-Now in our third year, Schools Behind Our River has gained significant credibility, which in turn has helped make the Ruamahanga Restoration Trust recognised and respected within the wider Wairarapa community.
+Now in its fourth year, Schools Behind Our River has gained significant credibility, which in turn has helped make the Ruamahanga Restoration Trust recognised and respected within the wider Wairarapa community.

 The Trust continues to contribute significant volunteer hours supporting schools with resources that their budgets would otherwise not afford.
 The Trust also engages local environmental consultants and educational experts who advise schools on local flora and fauna, predator trapping tools, and suitable restoration planting sites.

-Our aim is to continue supporting schools with native seedlings along with the purchase of monitoring equipment and predator traps, school science kits, and smart technologies that help engage students with their local waterways and areas of unique biodiversity.
+We aim to continue supporting schools with native seedlings and purchasing monitoring equipment and predator traps, biodiversity kits, eDNA kits, and science kits that help engage students with their local waterways and areas of unique biodiversity.

 Each trophy features a hand-sculpted kokopu as the centrepiece with the Maori proverb, “Toitū te marae ō Tāne, Toitū te marae o Tangaroa, Toitū te tangata” (If the forest and the ocean are strong, so too are the people), inscribed on the timber base.

-Sam Ludden helped choose the whakatauki with guidance from local iwi and mana whenua to reflect the role rangatahi can play in safeguarding Wairarapa’s waterways, biodiversity, and natural heritage.
+Sam Ludden chose the whakatauki with guidance from local iwi and mana whenua to reflect the role rangatahi can play in safeguarding Wairarapa’s waterways, biodiversity, and natural heritage.

 Tracking and Trapping Kits